zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 ## PPP2(partition1, partition2)
 - Input:
-  - Partition 1 (1D): 1D array that contains the coefficients of the first polynomial.
+  - Partition 1 (1D): sorted 1D array.
   - Partition 2 (1D): similar to partition1.
 - Output: 1D array that contains the coefficients of the product of the 2 polynomials using special operation '⊔'.
 - Explanation: the partition obtained by taking the multiset union of the parts of `partition1` and `partition2`, and then reordering them to make them weakly decreasing.
 For instance, μ=(3,3,2,1) and ν=(4,1,1).
 Then μ⊔ν=(4,3,3,2,1,1,1).